frostney/flockn/README.md

 flockn
 ======

-flockn is a micro-game engine for JavaScript (and also languages that compile to JavaScript such as CoffeeScript or TypeScript).
+flockn is a lightweight game engine for JavaScript (and also languages that compile to JavaScript such as CoffeeScript or TypeScript).

+Alternatives:
+* If you are just interested in DOM/jQuery and wish more control, you should try [https://github.com/freezedev/lyria](Lyria).
+* For a full-blown and less opiniated game engine, you could try [https://github.com/photonstorm/phaser](Phaser).

 How does it work?
 -----------------